Qela App Revenue (2025)

 What is Qela App's revenue?

-Qela App generates $330K in revenue.
+Qela App generates an estimated $330K in annual revenue.

 Who founded Qela App?